AshrafHanyy/AshrafHanyy.github.io/content/blog/Meeting Dr.Tarek/index.md

 ---
-title: 'Meeting Dr. Tarek Shawki'
+title: 'How I Met The former Minister of Education Dr. Tarek Shawki'
 date: 2023-09-25
 summary: 'I was extremely fortunate and honored to have a chance to meet and talk with the AUC’s Counselor and former Minister of Higher Education, H.E.
 Dr. Tarek Shawki.
 A pioneer in education and a visionary!'
 authors: